MSG Sphere Las Vegas: Interior, Opening Date, & More

 Take a look at this YouTube video showcasing a Las Vegas Sphere basketball, eyeball, earth, moon, mars, space, and other interesting images:

-Developed by Maddison Square Garden (MSG) Entertainment, Sphere started out as a project aimed at discovering how MSG could create the biggest show on earth that will push the boundaries of modern technologies and give viewers and immersive experience.
+Developed by Maddison Square Garden (MSG) Entertainment, Sphere started out as a project aimed at discovering how MSG could create the biggest show on earth that would push the boundaries of modern technologies and give viewers the most immersive experience.

 In 2018, the project grew into a joint partnership between the Las Vegas Sands Corporation and MSG bringing Las Vegas a work of art and engineering.